![]() |

 This is one thing my Mama made often because she loved it so much.
 In fact, I think that when she made it, she actually tried to hide it from us kids!
 Course... that never worked.
 Not with me anyway.

-So boil some eggs, or try my new favorite way of steaming them, and make this lovely shrimp and egg salad - maybe stuffed into a nice ripe tomato, for lunch!
+So boil some eggs and make this lovely shrimp and egg salad - maybe stuffed into a nice ripe tomato, for lunch!

 ![]() |